Art&Craft

 Have a good trip

-And in terms of tools he is an innovator.
-He says that when he needs a special tool that he can't find, he starts the forge and makes it himself.
+And when it comes to tools he's an innovator.
+He says that when he needs a very special tool that he can't find, he starts the forge and makes it himself.

 roots